HorizenOfficial/horizen-docs/docs/2-migration/07-clamining-zen.md

 - script: full UTXO redeem script.
 - pubKeys: List of public keys accepted by the script.
 Must be always sent in uncompressed form: the PubKey data structure is composed of two bytes32 fields, that represents two components x and y (first 32 bytes and second 32 bytes).<br/>
   The array length and  position of elements must correspond to those defined in the script and to the array of signatures.<br/>
-  If a key signature is not present, also the corresponding pubKeys X and Y must value *bytes32(0)*
+  If a key signature is not present, also the corresponding pubKeys X and Y must both be *bytes32(0)*

 #### Events emitted:

-After a succesfull claim the following event will be emitted:
+After a successful  claim the following event will be emitted:

 ```
 event Claimed(address destAddress, bytes20 zenAddress, uint256 amount)